 NCIS: New Orleans: A spin-off of the NCIS franchise featuring cases in the Southeast.
 Starring Scott Bakula, CCH Pounder, Zoe McLellan, and Lucas Black.

 Red Zone: After an attack in D.C., a former CIA agent has to swing back into action to infiltrate a terrorist breeding ground.
-Starring Aimee Garcia and Shanley Caswell.
+Starring Anthony LaPaglia, Kim Dickens, Graham Rodgers, David Castro, Aimee Garcia, and Shanley Caswell.

 Untitled CSI spin-off: A drama centering around Avery Ryan, the head of the Cyber Crime Division of the FBI in Quantico, Virginia.
 Starring Patricia Arquette.

 Untitled David Marshall Grant drama: Medical soap focusing on the lives of quadruplets — three male, one female — who grew up in front of millions of viewers of their reality show.
-Starring Jamie Lee Curtis.
+Starring Jamie Lee Curtis and Ashton Holmes.

 Untitled Kevin Williamson drama: Two detectives take point on stalking cases for the Los Angeles Police Department's Threat Management Unit.
-Starring Dylan McDermott.
+Starring Dylan McDermott and Maggie Q.

 Untitled Taylor Elmore/Ben Cavell drama: A drama centering on the finance world and the swirling power and money therein.
-Starring Charlie Cox.
+Starring David Morse, Sophie Okonedo, Charlie Cox, and Joseph Lyle Taylor.

 Cabot College: A hitherto-women's college welcomes men for the first time.
 Starring Bonnie Dennison, Jack Cutmore-Scott, Brandon Jones, Margaret Cho, Ely Henry, and Asif Ali.
 Executive-produced by Tina Fey.

 Dead Boss: An overachieving woman relies on her messed-up sister to prove her innocence when she's convicting of murdering her boss.
-Starring Jane Krakowski, Cedric Yarborough, Justine Lupe, and Ravi Patel.
+Starring Jane Krakowski, David Cross, Rachel Dratch, Cedric Yarborough, Justine Lupe, and Ravi Patel.

 Fatrick: In this time-hopping comedy, Patrick must come to terms with the fact that his life is not what he imagined — and face down his bullied past as "Fatrick."
 Starring Zach Cregger, Marcia Cross, Ray Ford, and Dante Hoagland.